 Governance, auditing and quality assurance arrangements are in place to support the running of the service.
 These systems help the service to self-evaluate and identify where improvements are required.
-The RI has good oversight of the service.
-We saw evidence of the RI undertaking the required three-monthly service visits and six-monthly quality of care reviews.
-Policies and procedures are in place and reviewed on a regular basis.
+The RI has a regular presence at the service and good oversight of service delivery.
+Policies and procedures are in place.
 They give guidance to care staff, for example telling them what to do if they thought someone was at risk of harm.
-We saw the service has procedures to deal with complaints and address them.
+We saw the service has procedures to deal with complaints and this is followed appropriately.
 There are systems in place to ensure people, their families and professionals can let them know what they think of the service provided.

-The service has robust and safe recruitment systems in place.
+The service has robust and safe recruitment systems in place demonstrating staff are fit to work at the service and with vulnerable people.
 Selection and vetting arrangements enable the service providers to decide upon the appointment of staff.
 We viewed staff files and found the necessary pre-employment checks have taken place.
 Employment histories are provided for applicants.
 Identification and references further support the individual fitness of staff to work at the service.
 Current Disclosure and Barring Security (DBS) checks are available for all staff.

+A dependency tool is used to demonstrate there are sufficient staff working at the service to meet people's needs.
 Newly appointed care staff complete an induction programme which includes training and shadow shifts.
-Staff training records indicate care staff have access to a variety of training opportunities, and most have completed a good level of training.
 Care staff receive regular supervision and appraisals are completed annually.
-This provides opportunity for care staff to discuss any concerns or training needs they may have and for management to provide feedback on their work performance.
-Care staff are supported to register with the workforce regulator, Social Care Wales (SCW).
+This provides an opportunity for care staff to discuss any concerns they may have and for management to provide feedback on their work performance.
+Staff training records indicate care staff are not completing refresher training in a timely manner.
+The number of care staff registered with the workforce regulator; Social Care Wales (SCW) is very low.
+Registration demonstrates that staff have the right values, skills and training to be a social care worker.
+The above are areas for improvement, and we expect the provider to take action.